Ligi Sao

-Liligiifo Sao (born 11 October 1992) is a Samoa international rugby league footballer who plays as a and for Hull F.C. in the Super League.
+Liligiifo Sao (born 11 October 1992) is a Samoa international rugby league footballer who plays as a and for Bradford Bulls in the Super League.

 Sao previously played for the Manly Warringah Sea Eagles and the New Zealand Warriors in the NRL.

 Background

 Sao was born in Auckland, New Zealand and is of Samoan descent.

 He played his junior football for the Manurewa Marlins in the Auckland Rugby League competition.